Ozzymara/mind-haven/README.md

 <summary>Click to view  finalised jumbotron Image</summary>
 <img src="documentation/readme-images/jumbotron.webp" alt=" Jumbotron Image" style="width:100%;"></details>
 <br>
-The Jumbotron image is a tranquil scene of a zen garden.
+The Jumbotron image is a tranquil scene of a Zen garden.
 The image shows a stack of smooth, dark grey stones sitting atop larger, flat stones in a shallow pool of clear, greenish-coloured water.
 The water’s surface reflects the surrounding greenery and light.
 Blurred in the background are lush, green foliage, including bamboo, and a gentle waterfall cascading over rocks.
-Soft, golden light streams through the foliage, giving a serene and peaceful ambiance to the image.
+Soft, golden light streams through the foliage, giving a serene and peaceful ambience to the image.
 Bokeh effects are present in the background, adding to the dreamy atmosphere.

 Purple overlay
 To ensure optimal readability while preserving the site's calming aesthetic, a purple overlay of deep and light purple was applied with an opacity of 80% transparency to the jumbotron image.
-Purple was selected it is commonly associated with wellness, emotional balance, and tranquillity.
+Purple was selected because it is commonly associated with wellness, emotional balance, and tranquillity.
 This style creates a smooth colour transition from deep purple to a slightly lighter shade, with a diagonal flow.
 This adjustment also makes the heading and subheading stand out clearly.

 **Accessibility**
 • All images have alt text, meaning that screen readers can describe the images for users who have difficulty seeing.